apupu-framework/prevent-undefined/README.md

 `getYourDataFromResource()` you will only get the error from a totaly irrelevant function `showName()` which is very confusing and annoying.

-The language should actually throw an Error where the `undefined` value comes out.
+The language should actually throw an Error where the `undefined` comes out.

 IMHO, `undefined` is always poisoneous; the language system should have never allow the existence of `undefined`.
 In spite of the difficulty, the current